Flea Treatment Benefits in Eastern, NC

-In any flea infestation there are four stages of the flea live cycle present: The egg, larva, cocoon and the adult.
-While the adult is the most visible stage of the flea development, it accounts for only 1% of a flea infestation.
+In any flea infestation, there are four stages of the flea life cycle present: The egg, larva, cocoon, and adult.
+While the adult is the most visible stage of flea development, it accounts for only 1% of flea infestation.

-Adult female fleas feed then lay their eggs on a host, up to 50 eggs a day.
+Adult female fleas feed and then lay their eggs on a host, up to 50 eggs a day.
 Their eggs make up 34% of the typical flea infestation.
-Flea eggs fall of the host into carpet where they hatch into worm like larvae after 10 days.
-Larvae make up the majority of a flea population, as much as 57%.
-After feeding for 5 – 11 days, they begin to produce a silk like cocoon and enter the pupil stage.
-New flea adults usually emerge form the pupal stage in 8 days.
+Flea eggs fall of the host into the carpet where they hatch into worm-like larvae after 10 days.
+Larvae make up the majority of the flea population, as much as 57%.
+After feeding for 5 – 11 days, they begin to produce a silk-like cocoon and enter the pupil stage.
+New flea adults usually emerge from the pupal stage in 8 days.

 Building a flea trap